tobiasdigital/commerce-cif-commercetools/README.md

 ## Introduction

-The CIF on Cloud services architecture is based on [OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
+The CIF on Cloud services architecture is based on [Apache OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
 The main building blocks of the new commerce services are serverless functions (OpenWhisk actions).
 These actions run on Adobe I/O Runtime inside an isolated container, stateless and serverless interacting with the commerce backend system or other endpoints via their APIs.

 This project contains the OpenWhisk actions implementation for [commercetools](https://commercetools.com).